philzook58/philzook58.github.io/_posts/2024-12-02-superpose_datalog.md

 ![](/assets/ordered_resolve.png)

 The key thing that is making our example terminate is probably "Nothing is Selected in D \/ B".
-The "rule" clauses have negative literlas in them, so they will have something selected by the SelectNegativeLiterals strategy.
+The "rule" clauses have negative literals in them, so they will have something selected by the `SelectNegativeLiterals` strategy.
 The facts are a single positive unit literal, so will never have anything selected.

 # Super Datalog and Beyond